alioso/plbear/README.md

 ### Additions
 We have included backstopJS to be able to run css regression test.

-Configure your test w/ backstop.json (when in doubt, visit https://github.com/garris/BackstopJS for more config info.)
+Configure your test with `backstop.json`.
+When in doubt, visit [BackstopJS](https://github.com/garris/BackstopJS) for more config info.
 Create your reference pointer after making your changes and compile css:
 ```sh
 gulp create-reference